bentoml/bentoctl/docs/core-concepts.md

 # Core Concepts

-Bentoctl has two responsibilities.
-Firstly it manages the operators in the local system that interact with the cloud services and performs the various commands.
-Secondly, it facilitates bento deployment to cloud services which are configured by the Deployment Config.
-The core concepts guide will help users to understand what are operator and deployment configurations and how they work.
+Bentoctl performs two types of operations:

+1. bentoctl manages the operators that interact with the cloud service.
+2. bentoctl mangages the deployment via deployment configurations.

+In the following sections, we will discuss the concepts of operators and deployment configurations.

 ## Operators

-Operators are plugins that interact with the cloud services to perform the bentoctl commands.
-It abstracts away the specifics of the cloud service and provides bentoctl with a unified interface to perform the major actions.
-The Operator has 4 main actions that it should perform that are directly related to the 4 major commands of the bentoctl CLI.
+Operators are plugins that interact with the external services, typcially a cloud service.
+It abstracts the specifics implmentation details of the external service and provides an unified interface for bentoctl.
+The operator provide 4 core actions that are:

-1. Deploy - build, push and deploy the bento to the cloud service to create the endpoint.
+1. Deploy - Create Deployment in the external service base on the deployment configuration provided by the user.
-2. Describe - get the properties and current status of the deployment.
+2. Describe - Retrieve the latest deployment status and properties from the external service.
-3. Update - make changes to the service to reflect the latest bento service or configuration change.
-For some cloud providers (like AWS) this can be performed by the deploy command also.
+3. Update - Update the deployment configuration in the external service.
-4. Delete - clean up all the resources created for the deployment.
+4. Delete - Remove the deployment from the external service.

-Official operators that support the major cloud services and you can see the list in the [Operator List](./operator-list.md) page.

-You can also create your own operators.
-Use the [operator template](https://github.com/bentoml/bentoctl-operator-template) as the base for your operator.
-Refer to the operator template documentation for more information on the internal workings of operators.
-Feel free to reach out via slack (channel: #cloud-deployment) in case of any assistance required.
+The operator also provides a set of schema that bentoctl uses to validate the deployment configuration.
+[Operators](./operators.md) page provides more details on supported platforms and their current status.

+The operator designed to be customizable and extensible.
+Users can install non-offical operators from git url or from a local file path.
+Users can create their own operator from the [operator template on Github](https://github.com/bentoml/bentoctl-operator-template).

 ## Deployment Configuration

-Deployments in bentoctl are defined by the deployment configuration.
-This YAML file specifies everything bentoctl needs to carry out the deployment and represents the configuration for the cloud service.
+bentoctl uses deployment configuration to specify the deployment properties.
+The deployment configuration stores in local system using yaml format

 ### An Anatomy of a Deployment Config file

 Here is a sample deployment config for the EC2 operator.
-Let's discuss the major parts.

 ![sample deployment config](./imgs/deployment-config-outline.png)

 1 :- `api_version` specifies deployment configuration version.

-2 :- `metadata` contains information about the deployment such as the deployment name and operators that it uses.
+2 :- `metadata` contains the base information about the deployment.

-3 :- `spec` is the specification of the deployment.
-The available deployment options are provided by the operator in the metadata section.
+3 :- `spec` specifics the deployment details.
+The deployment detail options are provided by the operator listed in the metadata section.

 ![lambda deployment config](./imgs/sample-lambda-config.png)

-1. `metadata.name` - this is the deployment name that is used to name all the resources created in the cloud service.
-The deployment name and operator combination should be unique to avoid any potential problems.
+1. `metadata.name` - Deployment's name. bentoctl recommends to keep deployment name unqiue within each operator to avoid any potential issues.
-2. `metadata.operator` - the operator that is used to deploy the bento.
-The operator has to be available in bentoctl locally.
+2. `metadata.operator` - Operator used for the deployment. bentoctl will automatically install official operator if it is not installed.
-3. `spec.bento` - the bento service that is deployed to the cloud service.
-This is a required field for every operator.
+3. `spec.bento` - Bento used for the deployment.
+This field's value is expecting in a string in the format of `bento:<bento_name>:<bento_version>`.
-4. `spec.*` - other configuration options that depend on the operator used.
+4. `spec.*` - Deployment options specific to the operator.